devsoc-unsw/trainee-fool-24t3/README.md

 SERVER_ID=
 ```

-4. `pnpm run cmds` to establish the commands, then `pnpm run bot` to start the bot.
+4. `pnpm run cmds public` to establish the commands, then `pnpm run bot` to start the bot.

 ## credits